rajaraodv/loadcomponent/README.md

-####Various Ways of using load.cmp:
+##Various Ways Of Using load.cmp:

 1. Load CSS /JS files asynchronously but one-by-one from left to right(Great for dependency but not speed).

 	```
 	<namespace:load
 		filesInSeries="/resource/to/css1.css,/resource/to/file1.js,/resource/dependentOnFile1.js"
 	/>
 	```
 2. Load files asynchronously and in parallel (Great for speed but not for dependency management).